Virtual Private Network: A guide for users

 Back to glossary

 A Virtual Private Network (VPN) is a critical tool in the world of cybersecurity, offering a secure connection over public networks.
+A VPN encrypts the connection between a user's device and the internet, enhancing online privacy and security.
 This technology is essential for maintaining privacy and security online, especially when using unsecured networks.
-In this glossary article, we will delve into the intricate details of VPNs, from their basic definition to their various uses and benefits.
+In this glossary, we will delve into the intricate details of VPNs, from their basic definition to their various uses and benefits.

 What is a VPN?